 In short, if you haven’t visited since March of 2020 and earlier, the Disney vacation experience has changed substantially.
 Be sure to check out my post with all the 2020 Disney World changes for a refresh.

 But what about 2021 you ask?
-Here are the 9 biggest Disney World changes for 2021 we know about the first few weeks into the year.
+Here are the 9 biggest Disney World changes for 2021.

 1. Park Hopping Has Returned